CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 A method aiming at identifying the [Chemistry Objects](chemisty_object.md) found in an archive file (.zip, BagIt, etc.) is sketched below.

-The procedure consists in searching, in each folder of the archive, for a specific file name (possibly including a given magic number, specific string, etc.), or a pattern of files and fulfil additional criteria (see "Short list" Table).
+The procedure consists in searching, in each folder of the archive, for a specific file name, or a pattern of files and fulfil additional criteria (see "Short list" Table).

 For .zip files one may need to extract the list of the files.
 For [BagIt](https://en.wikipedia.org/wiki/BagIt) archive, reading a manifest should be enough, provided it is easily acessible from the portail.